adityakr-010/Battery-RUL-TinyML/README.md

-# TinyRUL:An Edge AI Battery Prognostics Using TinyML and FreeRTOS on ESP32
+# TinyRUL: An Edge AI Battery Prognostics Using TinyML and FreeRTOS on ESP32

 ## Overview